Label-Efficient Model Selection for Text Generation

 \section{Abstract}

-\textbf{} Model selection for a given target task can be costly, as it may entail extensive annotation of the quality of outputs of different models.
-We introduce \method{}, an efficient method to make an informed decision between candidate text generation models. \method{} reduces the required amount of preference annotations, thus saving valuable time and resources in performing evaluation.

-\method{} intelligently selects instances by clustering embeddings that represent the semantic differences between model outputs.
+Model selection for a given target task can be costly, as it may entail extensive annotation of the quality of outputs of different models.
+We introduce \method{}, an efficient method to make an informed decision between candidate text generation models based on preference annotations. \method{} reduces the required amount of annotations, thus saving valuable time and resources in performing evaluation. \method{} intelligently selects instances by clustering embeddings that represent the semantic differences between model outputs.
 Thus, it is able to identify a subset of examples that are more informative for preference decisions.
-Our method is model-agnostic, and can be applied to any text generation model.
+Our method is model-agnostic, and can be applied to any text generation model for selecting between models, prompts and configurations.
 Moreover, we propose a practical iterative approach for dynamically determining how many instances to annotate.
 In a series of experiments over hundreds of model pairs, we demonstrate that \method{} can dramatically reduce the required number of annotations -- by up to $75\%$ -- while maintaining high evaluation reliability.